Aruba's Vegan Revolution

 Local band, Honeypot, plays live music while owners serve drinks.
 Photos courtesy of Aflies.com

 Most importantly more for me, is that they have affordable vegan options.
 This casual and cozy hub serves standard pub items such as hummus and a green salad, but they also serve a vegan chili, and vegetarian poutine!
 A born and raised Montrealer does not simply pass up the chance to try poutine on a tropical island, so I opted for the veg poutine (fries, veggie gravy, and sautéed mushrooms/onions/ but hold-the-cheese).
 Without the cheese, hard-core poutine fanatics would argue that what I ordered was not a “poutine”.
 But whatever you want to call it, the food was delish, the servings were large enough to share, the staff was lovely, and I came back a second time for more.
+They also serve a black bean veggie burger.
 As an owl-obsessed woman, I obviously tried Shoco Beer, the one with the owl wearing the sunglasses.
 Shoco is the name of Aruba’s rare endangered burrowing owl, and this beer company donated $10,000 to the protection of Shoco owls in Arikok Park.
-The Long-Legged-Lager was tasty, but the Blood Orange Blonde was kind of bitter, and not my fave.

 Strawberry margarita at Cuba’s cookin’.
 New vegan additions to the menu coming soon!